Find a Part Now

 6G75

-The 6G75's output varied from 160 kW (218 PS; 215 hp) and 339 N⋅m (250 lb⋅ft) to 205 kW (279 PS; 275 hp) and 393 N⋅m (290 lb⋅ft) depending on application.
-In the interest of durability, the pistons were high-pressure castings attached to forged steel connecting rods that swing from a heat-treated forged steel crankshaft.
+The 3.8-liter 6G75's output varied from 160 kW (218 PS; 215 hp) and 339 N⋅m (250 lb⋅ft) to 205 kW (279 PS; 275 hp) and 393 N⋅m (290 lb⋅ft) depending on application.
+The block was taller than that of the 3.5-liter 6G74.
+The pistons were high-pressure castings, joined to forged steel connecting rods and a heat-treated, forged steel crankshaft.
 Intended to be used with 95 RON fuel, lower octane fuels would be detected by the vehicle's knock sensors, and the engine detuned to compensate.

 Specifications